 Training ML Model

-Once you’ve sorted out the purpose of the machine learning technology for your particular business and understood what kind of information you’d like to collect, it’s time to actually train your machine learning model.
+Once you’ve sorted out the purpose of the machine learning technology for your particular business and understood what kind of information you’d like to collect, it’s time actually to train your machine learning model.
 There is no need to reinvent the wheel these days, because there are numerous tools available for it, including TensorFlow, Valohai, PyTorch, Apache Spark, and many others.

 When to Use Machine Learning: Machine Learning Algorithms and Their Use Cases